Skip to content

 Father Christmas at Gibside | © National Trust Images/Rebecca Hughes

-Experience the timeless magic of Christmas with festive traditions that bring loved ones together.
-Step into a wintry landscape where twinkling lights, woodland magic and playful encounters with Father Christmas await, from November 2025 through January 2026.
+This season, discover a dazzling selection of Christmas thoughtfully curated to charm and captivate every visitor.
+Step into a wintry landscape where twinkling lights, woodland creatures and playful encounters with Father Christmas await, from November 2025 through January 2026.

-Visit Father Christmas at Gibside Stables
+Father Christmas at Gibside

+Create a magical memory for your child with an interactive storytelling experience this Christmas.
 Father Christmas and his elf friend, Happy Holly Berry are putting the ho ho ho into the festive season, getting ready for Christmas with their woodland friends; polishing the mistletoe, putting sparkle into the cobwebs, and frosting the moss.
 Gather close and listen to Father Christmas share a heart-warming tale filled with merry cheer and North Pole magic.

 As part of the magical experience, Father Christmas welcomes children to share in the storytelling fun and before he returns to his workshop in the North Pole, he presents each child with a small keepsake gift.
 There will also be time for families to capture a heartwarming photo together.